CiscoSystems/avos/README.md

     \___/  |_|     \_/\_/   \___||_||_|
     Analytics Visualisation on OpenStack

-Cisco's Project Orwell attempts to provide a feature rich and intuitive alternative dashboard to OpenStack that can give you a quick insight into the status of your cloud.
+Cisco's Project Orwell (Now AVOS) attempts to provide a feature rich and intuitive alternative dashboard to OpenStack that can give you a quick insight into the status of your cloud.
 Polling data through the OpenStack APIs and calculating everything client side using Javascript, Orwell keeps the load off your control node.

+This Repo has some untested changes and the current release is yet to be properly documented.
+Bear with us while this happens.

 Install Instructions
 -----------